bytex-solutions/snamp/docs/main.md

 * [Installation](installation.md) - how to install SNAMP in standalone and clustered configuration
 * [Performance](performance.md) - how to tune SNAMP to fit performance requirements
 * [Configuration](configuration.md) - how to configure SNAMP
-  * [Resource Adapters](adapters/introduction.md) - details about all SNAMP Resource Adapters
+  * [Resource Adapters](adapters/introduction.md) - details about SNAMP Resource Adapters
-  * [Resource Connectors](connectors/introduction.md) - details about all SNAMP Resource Connectors
+  * [Resource Connectors](connectors/introduction.md) - details about SNAMP Resource Connectors
 * [Management](mgmt.md) - how to manage SNAMP
-* [Updating](updating.md) - how to install new SNAMP components
+* [Updating](updating.md) - how to install new SNAMP components and update old ones
 * [Troubleshooting](troubleshooting.md) - how to fix the most common troubles
 * [Release Notes](ReleaseNotes.md) - what's new in the current version of SNAMP